BhimAIEngineer/BhimAIEngineer/README.md

 ## About Me

-Machine Learning Engineer / Data Scientist with 3.8 years of experience at **TCS**, working on the **Walmart Global Tech** account across demand forecasting, NLP, and computer vision.
+Machine Learning Engineer / Data Scientist with 3.8 years of experience at **TCS**, working on **a Fortune 500 retail technology account** across demand forecasting, NLP, and computer vision.
 Currently pursuing an **MCA specializing in AI/ML** at Uttaranchal University, and working as an **ML Intern at SmartED Innovations**.

 I build complete, deployable ML systems rather than notebook-only experiments — each project below ships with an API, containerization, and (where relevant) experiment tracking.